c5shen/WITCH/README.rst

 Installation
 ------------

 This section lays out the necessary steps to run WITCH.
-WITCH was tested and passed builds on **Python 3.7 to 3.11**.
+WITCH was originally tested on Python 3.7 and passed builds on **Python 3.8 to 3.12**.

 Now, the program fully supports Linux and macOS systems.